20+ Fun Things To Do With Your Kids This Fall

 4. Bake cookies.

 I'm not sure about you but Fall and Christmas are like cookie and pie seasons in my house.
-You can find some delicious recipes on Pinterest (check out my cookie board here) or you can find some very easy to make packages at the stores.
+You can find some delicious recipes on Pinterest or you can find some very easy to make packages at the stores.
 Here's a few of my favorite cookies: Oatmeal, Chocolate Chip, and Pumpkin Spice Cookies.

 5. Bake a Pumpkin Pie Together

 Ok I know for sure this is a MUST DO!
 I love pumpkin pie especially with some whipped cream on top.
 Literally!
 If you haven't tried it, you should!
 I usually follow the recipe that's on the back of these cans and voila.
-Pinterest also has a few very amazing recipes.
-Check out my Fall Recipes Board on Pinterest here.
+Pinterest again is another great place to go to for delicious recipes.

 6. Do a haunted corn maze.